PlaceOS/docs/how-to/location-services/capturing_user_devices.md

 ```

-This allows log off events to be be caught and the workstation marked as free.
+This catches log off events and marks the workstation as free.

 ```powershell